Aliases for PAIP1 Gene

 GeneCards Summary for PAIP1 Gene

 PAIP1 (Poly(A) Binding Protein Interacting Protein 1) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Translation Factors.
+Among its related pathways are Translation Factors and RNA transport.
 Gene Ontology (GO) annotations related to this gene include RNA binding and translation activator activity.

 UniProtKB/Swiss-Prot for PAIP1 Gene